BIMIB-DISCo/VERSO/VERSO_STEP_2/readme.md

 	The first column (from position 2 to position _m_+1) must include sample IDs.

 	The first row (from position 2 to position _k_+1) must include the attribute labels.
+		The first attribute must be: "Genotype" (clonal genotype of each sample, retrieved from VERSO STEP #1, numbered from 1) The second attribute must be: "Selected" (if the sample is selected this value has to be **1**)

 	Each remaining entry in position _i,j_ includes the value of a specific attribute _j_ in sample _i_.